btel/visualization-talk/Exercises/docs/exercises.rst

 7. Preparing publication-quality figure file.
-Let us assume that you want to prepare the final figure for submission by combining panels each of which contains one of the figure presented above.
+Let us assume that you want to prepare the final figure for submission by combining panels each of which contains one of the figures presented above.
-   Although it is possible (and straigthforward) to do that by creating independent axes in the figure, often such approach proves to pose several problems (for example, if the panel itself contains several axes, we would have to shift all of them to new positions).
+   Although it is possible (and straigthforward) to do that by creating independent axes in the figure, often such approach poses several problems (for example, if the panel itself contains several axes, we would have to shift all of them to new positions).
    Therefore, here we will do that as a post processing step:

    * choose two of above figures and export them to SVG file.